 For example, if I make $1750 a week gross (around $48 an hour) for my hours 1-36, then I need to make at least $48 an hour for hours 37 and on since you will still be receiving the same dollar amount (or more) from the hospital.
 And of course, your overhead expenses are very small at that point, so it’s really just bonus-money for everyone!
 I wouldn’t want to work with a company that pays only $20 an hour (an example base tax rate) for hours 36-40, and $30 an hour (state-mandated overtime rate of 1.5 the taxable) for 40+, as this is unfair and a big pay decrease for me, while you guys would get a big pay increase for my hard work!

 Thanks for letting me ask this important question.
-Fingers crossed you guys pay greatly for travel nurses that pick up extra shifts so I can start of my profile and getting all my paperwork into you!
+Fingers crossed you guys pay greatly for travel allied health professionals that pick up extra shifts so I can start of my profile and getting all my paperwork into you!

 Have a wonderful day and I look forward to hearing your response.